WeigengLi/MTL-VIT2EEG/README.md

 ## Training & Evaluation

-To train and evaluate different the models in the paper, change configurations in `run.py`, and run this command:
+To reproduce our best result using the reconstruction module in Muti-task Framework, run this command:

 ```train
 python run.py